TrendingTechnology/saga/readme.md

 "\d{1114111}" == "\1114111" == "\o{4177777}"
 ```

 Sombra supports escapes in many bases without curly brackets.
-The same escapes with curly brackets allow you to insert many code points inside, with each character or code unit separated by spaces for a more compact notation.
+The same escapes with curly brackets allow you to insert many code points inside, with each character or code unit separated by spaces.

 ```so
 // "HELLO"